Malvagfr/electric-load-forecasting/README.md

 - For defining the solution, Baktesting tecnique is used.
 This technique is crucial for ensuring that a ML solution will be feasible in the future.
 - The idea is reproducing the behaviour in the past so it's possible to test that final solution will have a good perforance in the future.

-## **🎯 Objectives**

-The goal of this project is to provide a solution for predicting **the electricity demand** in Spain peninsule for the 24 hours of next day before the day-ahead market session:

-- Predictions will be available everyday for the following day in hourly basis.
-- For defining the solution, Baktesting tecnique is used.
-This technique is crucial for ensuring that a ML solution will be feasible in the future.
-- The idea is reproducing the behaviour in the past so it's possible to test that final solution will have a good perforance in the future.

 Precictions are calculated using the following information in different regions of the country: